-We meet on Sunday nights from 6-8 pm throughout the school year.
+We meet on Sunday afternoons from 3:00-5:00 p.m. throughout the school year.
 Every week, our students experience a variety of activities that are designed to help them grow in their love for God, the Church, and the world.
 Here's what you can expect every week:

 High School Experience